johnspurr/odin-landing-page/README.md

-# odin-landing-page
+# Project: Landing Page
-My solution for the Project: Landing Page portion of The Odin Project's Foundations course.
+My solution for the [Project: Landing Page](https://www.theodinproject.com/lessons/foundations-landing-page) portion of The Odin Project's Foundations course.

+The design of this page is based on [a mockup](design-mockup.png), as well as [a styling specification](design-spec.png).
+Both of these were provided as part of the above-mentioned course.